Diana Temple: Career

 Temple's career first began during World War II as a laboratory assistant at Western Australia's Great Boulder gold mine when she was 17 years old.
 Following her initial studies, Temple travelled to the United Kingdom to work at the Harwell Research Institute in Harwell, where she met and married her partner Richard.
 After six years, the couple returned to Sydney, where she received a grant to study further.

 Temple joined the Department of Pharmacology at the University of Sydney as a Research Fellow and Part-Time Lecturer in 1961, and several years after completing her PhD, was appointed Senior Lecturer in 1967.
-In 1976, Temple was promoted to Associate Professor and became Head of Department in 1976, a position she held until 1979.
+In 1976, Temple was promoted to Associate Professor and became Head of department in 1976, a position she held until 1979.

+Temple was part of a group whose research found that the representation of women in academic staff at the University of Melbourne was the same in 1975 as in 1951, due to social barriers preventing women reaching career potential.

 Temple retired in 1990 and became an Honorary Fellow with the Department of Pharmacology at The University of Sydney until 2006.
 During her career, she published 100 scientific papers, supervised 41 research students, and delivered keynote speeches at 60 conferences.
 During this time, Temple was recognised as a Life Member of the Faculty of Medicine, 1995.